CottonKiwii/42_CommonCore/How_To_Git_Gud.md

 ## How to add a Github Remote Repository

 1. Create an SSH Key
-    - `ssh/keygen`
+    - `ssh-keygen`
-    - It gives you an option, where to save it, but usually it is found in your `home/.ssh/` \
+    - It gives you an option, where to save it, but usually it is found in your `~/.ssh/` \
       *(Don't forget to show hidden files in your explorer!)*
 2. Add your 42 Public SSH Key (`id_rsa.pub`) to your Github
     - https://github.com/settings/keys